tiehangd/MUPS-EEG/README.md

-The project is built on:
+This project is built on:
    1) https://github.com/yaoyao-liu/meta-transfer-learning
    2) https://github.com/aliasvishnu/EEGNet